plhhnu/MGNDTI/README.md

 ## Data availability
 All data used in this work are from public resource.
-The BindingDB source is at [https://www.bindingdb.org/bind/index.jsp](https://www.bindingdb.org/bind/index.jsp); The BioSNAP source is at [https://github.com/kexinhuang12345/MolTrans](https://github.com/kexinhuang12345/MolTrans) and the Human and C.elegans source is at [https://github.com/masashitsubaki/CPI_prediction](https://github.com/masashitsubaki/CPI_prediction).
+The BindingDB and BioSNAP source is at [https://github.com/peizhenbai/DrugBAN](https://github.com/peizhenbai/DrugBAN) and the Human and C.elegans source is at [https://github.com/masashitsubaki/CPI_prediction](https://github.com/masashitsubaki/CPI_prediction).

 ## Citation
 Please cite our paper if you find our work useful in your own research.